 University of Winchester: Silver

-The University of Winchester has been awarded a Silver in the Teaching Excellence Framework.
+In 2017 the University of Winchester was granted a Silver award in the Teaching Excellence Framework.
 This result reflects the high quality of our teaching and the tireless commitment and hard work of all staff to teaching excellence.

 The results are based on a range of metrics supplemented by a written submission which demonstrate that students from all backgrounds achieve excellent outcomes at Winchester.
 Our metrics also highlight very high levels of student satisfaction with academic support.
 The TEF Panel considered the University submission in relation to the TEF criteria and its judgement reflects, in particular, evidence of: